daac-tools/find-simdoc/README.md

 - **Easy to use:** This software supports all essential steps of document similarity search, from feature extraction to output of similar pairs.
-Therefore, you can immediately try the fast all-pair similarity search using your document files.
+Therefore, you can immediately try the fast all pairs similarity search using your document files.
 - **Flexible tokenization:** You can specify any delimiter when splitting words in tokenization for feature extraction.
 This can be useful in languages where multiple definitions of words exist, such as Japanese or Chinese.
 - **Time and memory efficiency:** The time and memory complexities are *linear* over the numbers of input documents and output results